You’ve heard of the term narcissist, but what does it actually mean?

 How can I help

-A victim of narcissistic abuse may seek counselling believing that their difficulties are about them and their failures and inadequacies, not realising that the narcissist has convinced them that they are the one with the problem and they need to fix their flaws.
+A victim of narcissistic abuse may seek therapy believing that their difficulties are about them and their failures and inadequacies, not realising that the narcissist has convinced them that they are the one with the problem and they need to fix their flaws.
 Victims are unaware that their issues are actually as a result of the different tactics being used by a narcissist to deliberately bring them down and break their spirit in order to impose their will on them.

 Realising that someone we love might have abused us can come as a shock and it can be very painful.